Sun Yat-sen University: Lingnan University

 Lingnan University (嶺南大學) was a private university established by Andrew Happer, MD and a group of American missionaries in Guangzhou in 1888.
 At its founding it was named Canton Christian College (格致書院).

-The Hackett Medical College for Women (夏葛女子醫學院, the first medical college for women in China) and its affiliated hospital known as David Gregg Hospital for Women and Children (柔濟醫院), located in Guangzhou, China, were parts of a medical center that was founded by female medical missionary Mary H. Fulton (1854-1927).
+The Hackett Medical College for Women (夏葛女子醫學院, the first medical college for women in China) and its affiliated hospital known as David Gregg Hospital for Women and Children (柔濟醫院), located in Guangzhou, China, were parts of a medical centre that was founded by female medical missionary Mary H. Fulton (1854–1927).
 Fulton was sent by the Foreign Missions Board of the Presbyterian Church (USA), with the support of the Lafayette Avenue Presbyterian Church of Brooklyn, New York, of which David Gregg was pastor The college was dedicated in 1902 and offered a four-year medical curriculum.
 At the end of 1932, the medical center was registered and put under the control of the Chinese government.
 Furthermore, it affiliated with Guangzhou Hospital and Lingnan University to form the Sun Yat-Sen Medical College in 1936.

 Lingnan University was incorporated into Sun Yat-sen University in 1953 under the order of the Communist Party's government.
 Members of the university moved to Hong Kong and founded the Lingnan School in Wan Chai in 1967, which was relocated to Tuen Mun in the mid-1990s and renamed Lingnan University in 1999.
 In 1988, Lingnan College was reestablished within Sun Yat-sen University and is now one of the top schools of economics and management in China.

 Rankings and reputation

 Sun Yat-sen University is ranked as one of the top universities in China by all the most influential and widely observed international university rankings, for example, #7 nationwide in Times Higher Education World University Rankings 2015, #6 nationwide in the Academic Ranking of World Universities 2015, and #8 nationwide in U.S. News Global University Ranking 2015.

 The Times Higher Education 2011 placed Sun Yat-sen University 171st in the world and 5th in China, and the university is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked 151st globally.
 Sun Yat-sen graduates employability rankings placed at #191 in the world in the QS Graduate Employability Rankings.

-As of 2025, out of all universities worldwide, SYSU is ranked #65 by the Academic Ranking of World Universities, #85 by the U.S. News Global University Ranking, #95 by the Center for World University Rankings, #201 by the Times Higher Education., and #276 by the QS World University Rankings.
+As of 2026, SYSU was ranked #62 globally, #10 in Asia and #7 in China by the Academic Ranking of World Universities, It was also ranked #74 in the world, #15 in Asia and #8 in China by the U.S. News Global University Ranking.
+The university was ranked #81 worldwide, #13 in Asia and # 7 in China by the Center for World University Rankings.

 The 2025 CWTS Leiden Ranking ranked SYSU 7th in the world by total publications and #26 in the world based on the number of their scientific publications belonging to the top 1% in their fields for the time period 2020–2023.